Best vitamins & supplements For Asthma from GNLD neolife

 #10: Avoid Food Additives and Preservatives

 Some food additives and preservatives have been shown to be strong asthma triggers in some people.
 Substances that may worsen asthma symptoms include benzoates, tartrazine, monosodium glutamate, and sulfites.
 Benzoates are antimicrobial preservatives that used in various products, particularly soft drinks.
 Tartrazine is an artificial food coloring used in many processed foods such as many canned vegetables, confectionery, soft drinks, sauces, chips, candy, cereals, instant soups, rices, pastas, butter, cheeses and pickled products.
 Monosodium glutamate or MSG is a flavor enhancer commonly used in Chinese restaurants and in many processed foods.
 Sulfites are used as preservatives in many packages foods and alcoholic beverages.
 The best way to avoid artificial substances in food is to eat unprocessed, organic foods.
+For nearly 60 years, Neolife has been helping millions of people improve their health!
+Stop wasting your money on vitamins that don't work!
+Use Neolife and See results in just days!

 Comments